 The message is adapted to the objective and the commercial target:

-• Christine is sensitive to an advertising message that emphasizes price and ease of use: just €19.90, intuitive application.
+- Christine is sensitive to an advertising message that emphasizes price and ease of use: only €19.90, intuitive application.

 These two messages are aimed at specific targets, and provide immediately identifiable added value.
 Your digital signage can also include in a loop amore generic advertisement around the range of connected watches: 40 references of connected watches, From €19.90 to €790, Watches adapted to all sports...